mushfikurr/overline-zebar/README.md

 `%appdata%/zebar/downloads` -> `C:/Users/<username>/.glzr/zebar/`

 This will save the widget to a custom pack.
-You will now be able to configure the widget through the Zebar GUI, for Zebar specific settings, such as offsetY.
+You will now be able to configure the widget through the `zpack.json` file.

-The config-widget itself provides a user-friendly interface to manage all widget settings.
+The config-widget itself provides a user-friendly interface to manage internal widget settings.
+Keep in mind it is not 1:1 with the Zebar settings.

 Here's a breakdown of the available options:

 ### General